DWIZ-AM: 1972–1991: The first iteration of DWIZ

-1991-present: The current iteration of DWIZ
+1991–present: The current iteration of DWIZ

 In 1991, Aliw Broadcasting Corporation, a then-newly established broadcast network owned by Antonio Cabangon Chua, acquired DWIZ.
-Relaunched in April that year as a news and talk station with its first station tagline, "Boses Pilipino, Radyo ng Tao", DWIZ pioneered the Broadcast Tandem System, wherein a pair of broadcasters on board man the station's newscasts.
+The station, whose headquarters had been moved to Makati, began its test broadcast on May 12 through a 25-kW transmitter, and was relaunched on June 6 with its tagline "Boses Pilipino, Radyo ng Tao" (The Voice of the Filipino, The People's Radio); being reformatted as a news, talk, and public service station.
+It pioneered the Broadcast Tandem System, wherein a pair of broadcasters on board man the station's newscasts.
+Its first major news coverages were the country's annual Independence Day celebrations and the eruption of Mount Pinatubo.

 Leading the station's first years of broadcast are some of the anchors and reporters from DZRH; among them is Rey Langit, who served as its station manager from its first year until 2016, when he left the station.
-The first big news coverage on DWIZ was the country's annual Independence Day celebrations in 1991, followed immediately by the eruption of Mount Pinatubo.
 In 1994, the station increased its power from 25,000 watts to 50,000 watts.
 As one of the few stations in the market authorized to operate with such power, it carries the tagline Todong Lakas.

 In 2000, DWIZ relocated their studio from Dominga Building, Pasong Tamo, Makati (home of Aliw's sister companies BusinessMirror and Pilipino Mirror) to their current home in Citystate Centre in Shaw Boulevard, Pasig.

+In 2003, an agreement was made by the Aliw Broadcasting Corporation and the Kabayan Radio and News Club, which had a live radio service Kabayan Radio; the latter aired DWIZ programs to reach Filipino migrant workers in Taiwan, Hong Kong, and Macau.

 In 2005, DWIZ launched Karambola, a morning political commentary program featuring a panel of journalists and columnists led by Jonathan De la Cruz.
 Karambola is now one of the station's longest-running programs.

-On January 3, 2014, DWIZ signed a 3-year memorandum of agreement with Radio Philippines Network (owner of CNN Philippines-affiliated stations and Radyo Ronda) for the expanded coverage of both the TV and radio networks nationwide.
+On January 3, 2014, DWIZ signed a 3-year memorandum of agreement with Radio Philippines Network (owner of CNN Philippines (now RPTV)-affiliated stations and Radyo Ronda) for the expanded coverage of both the TV and radio networks nationwide.
 Selected programs of this station are also simulcasted on the Radyo Ronda Network.
 DWIZ also launched its first ever radio jingle on July 14, 2014, a couple of days before Typhoon Glenda (Rammasun) wreaked havoc over Metro Manila.

 In 2016, DWIZ officially upgraded its newly improved 50,000-watt transmitter system standing on a 300-foot tower, providing improved signal reception in the Greater Luzon Area.

 On January 30, 2023, DWIZ underwent some programming changes to serve a wider audience.
 This comes along with the reformat of Home Radio provincial stations to a news and talk station under the DWIZ branding.